-It doesn’t matter that Mr Hart is an astrophysicist, not a historian; or that he is a racist who hates Muslim immigrants in the West, his ranking is the needed horse and Muslim apologists must ride it to death.
+It doesn’t matter that Mr. Hart is an astrophysicist, not a historian; or that he is a xenophobe who loathes Muslim immigration to the West, his ranking is the needed horse and Muslim apologists must ride it to death.

 Interestingly, they substitute the term “influential” with “greatest” when quoting Hart.
 Never mind, these guys are experts at polishing brass into silver.

-“exerting or possessing influence” (Webster’s New Collegiate Dictionary)
+The word “influential” means: “exerting or possessing influence” (Webster’s New Collegiate Dictionary)

 It means “having a lot of influence on someone or something” (Cambridge English Learners Dictionary)

-“someone or something that has an impact on or shapes how people act or how things occur” (The American Heritage Dictionary of English Language)
+It also means “someone or something that has an impact on or shapes how people act or how things occur” (The American Heritage Dictionary of English Language)

 That a person is “influential” doesn’t mean he is “great.”
 A person can be negatively or positively influential.
 Hitler was ranked the most influential by TIME magazine, that doesn’t make him great.